Last updated: May 6, 2026

 Can seniors take free classes at Georgia technical colleges?

 Many can.
-Several Georgia technical colleges say residents age 62+ may get the standard tuition waived in credit courses on a space-available basis.
-But the waiver often does not cover noncredit continuing education, and many colleges still charge fees, books, tools, or uniforms.
-Start with the college’s own waiver page, such as Atlanta Technical College or Savannah Technical College.
+Several Georgia technical colleges say residents age 62+ may get standard tuition waived in credit courses on a space-available basis.
+The waiver often does not cover noncredit continuing education, and many colleges still charge fees or supply costs.

 Where can I find free computer classes or smartphone help in Georgia?

 Your first stop should usually be your local public library.
-Libraries are the most common Georgia source for free computer access and beginner tech help.
-Some county senior services also offer tech classes, including Fulton County’s virtual senior classes.
-If your local branch has no class this month, ask whether a neighboring branch offers one-on-one help or small-group appointments.
+Libraries are common sources for free computer access and beginner tech help.
+Some county senior services also offer technology classes.

 Can homebound or rural seniors still use Georgia learning programs?

-Yes, often more than people think.
-FreeCampus is free and online.
-Libraries offer digital resources and, in many places, device lending.
+Yes.
+FreeCampus offers free online courses.
+Libraries offer digital resources and, in some places, device lending.
 Georgia’s ADRC serves all 159 counties, so it is worth calling even in rural areas.
-If print or vision problems are the barrier, Georgia Library Service for the Blind and Print Disabled is a strong statewide option.

 What documents do I usually need to sign up?